deteque/unbound-rpz/README.md

 In order to implement DoT in Unbound you'll first need to obtain TLS certificates.
 We recommend using bona fide certs rather than self-signed certs.
 The easiest way to obtain legitimate certs is to use LetsEncrypt.

 In order to install certificates from LetsEncrypt you will have to install "certbot".
-Running the following commands will install certbot and create certificates:
+To install certbot port 80 must be open, not firewalled off, and not in use by another service.
+Running the following commands will install certbot and create certificates, replace [DOMAIN-NAME] with the fully qualified domain name of the server, excluding the brackets:

 <pre>